Spaghetti & Mandolino - home page / Our magazine / Face to face with Vermouth

 Face to face with Vermouth

-Vermouth derives its name from one of these herbs, mugwort (better known as “absinthe”): in German, in fact, this asteracea is indicated by the word Wermut, already known to the Taurinense Pharmacopoeia for its particular properties.
-From this medical treatise, Carpano probably takes inspiration to create his Vermouth, at the liquor store in Piazza Castello, giving it a sugary flavor that distinguishes it from the
+Vermouth derives its name from one of these herbs, artemisia (more commonly known as “absinthe”): in German, this asteraceous plant is referred to as Wermut, already known to the Farmacopea Taurinense for its specific properties.
+From this medical treatise, Carpano likely draws inspiration to create his Vermouth, at the liquor store in Piazza Castello, giving it a sweet taste that distinguished it from the characteristic bitterness of pharmaceutical formulations.

-Vermouth: a voluptuary product
+Vermouth: a luxury product

-White or red vermouth
+White or red Vermouth?

-After a phase of decline in the Seventies and Eighties, Vermouth slowly regained its foothold at the end of the last century, regaining its fame in 2010, on the occasion of the Salone del Gusto in Turin.
-Finally, on 22 March 2017, he received recognition from the Ministry of Agriculture, Food and Forestry Policies and earned the geographical indication as Vermouth or Vermouth di Torino, a typical product regulated by a specification that
+After a decline in the 1970s and 1980s, Vermouth slowly regained footing towards the end of the last century, rediscovering its fame in 2010 at the Salone del Gusto in Turin.
+Finally, on March 22, 2017, it received recognition from the Ministry of Agricultural, Food and Forestry Policies and gained geographical indication as Vermut or Vermouth di Torino, a typical product regulated by a regulation that also explains its different hues.

 Conclusions on Vermouth